Loading...

 Do I need a specific qualification for debt collection in Dubai?

 No formal qualification is required for collection agent roles.
-A bachelor's degree is preferred but not mandatory at most agencies.
-Legal collection specialist roles typically require a legal background or paralegal certification.
-What matters more than qualifications: language skills, cultural awareness, and the ability to negotiate under pressure.
+What matters more: language skills, cultural awareness, and the ability to negotiate under pressure.

 Is debt collection commission taxable in Dubai?

 Dubai has no personal income tax.
 Your base salary plus commissions are received net.
-This is one of the key financial advantages of collection work in Dubai — the same commission earnings in London, New York, or Sydney would be reduced by 20-45% in income tax.
-What you earn is what you keep.
+The same commission earnings in London or New York would be reduced by 20-45% in income tax.

 Can I transition from consumer collection to B2B collection in Dubai?